sherwinlu/ephemeralMessaging/README.md

 For the project to run, you must have:

+* Docker
 * Maven 3.x
-* MySQL 5.x
 * JDK 8

-For the MySQL server, it assumes the following:

-* MySQL server is running locally (port 3306)
-* MySQL userName is: root
-* MySQL password is: abcd1234

 ### Running the project

-Run the following sql script to create the schema for the database
+A Dockerfile is included that will build a MySQL database and run it inside the Docker container and expose it externally.
+It will also automatically populate the SQL script as well.
+To do so, just run the following command from the following commands from the src/resources/db directory.

 ```
-src/main/resources/db/schema.sql
+% docker build -t slu/fitnesspaldb .
+% docker run --name=messagingdb -d --publish 3306:3306 slu/fitnesspaldb
 ```

 The servjce was written as a spring-boot application and is configured to build a self containing jar that will automatically